LadislavSopko/zerox-msvc-info/service_broker_implementation_plan.md

 ### Step 3: Simplify the Service Registration

-Use the straightforward ProfferedServicesCollection approach.
+Use the direct service proffering approach for cleaner registration.

 **File**: `ExtensionEntrypoint.cs`